tallpants/vtu-os-lab-programs/README.md

 ### 10

 *Design, develop and execute a program in C / C++ to simulate the working of Shortest Remaining Time and Round-Robin Scheduling Algorithms.
 Experiment with different quantum sizes for the Round- Robin algorithm.
 In all cases, determine the average turn-around time.
-The input can be read from key board or from a file.*
+The input can be read from keyboard or from a file.*

 #### Execution